Skip to main content

 Course Title: Contemporary Moral Issues

-Description: Do you wish you had a better grasp on the arguments for and against the death penalty?
+Course Description: Do you wish you had a better grasp on the arguments for and against the death penalty?
 Drug legality?
 Physician-assisted suicide?
 In this course we will study two or three currently contentious moral issues.
 Assigned content will include academic papers, articles from the popular press, films, and documentaries.
 Class time will be devoted to discussion, debate, argument-analysis, and peer review of written work.
 Students will be assigned at least two argumentative essays, several reading reactions, argument reconstructions, and a final presentation.

 No required textbooks available